ol-th/pathlink/System/README.md

 3. Populate cache database

-    The proejct uses the mongoDB as a form of cache.
+    The project uses the mongoDB as a form of cache.
 This can be filled by running:

     ```
    cd db_management